 Joe’s Studio Gym features a set of 5-50 LB Dumbbells in increments of 5 LB.
 The Rogue Dumbbells are a conventional rubber hex-head dumbbell that is popular throughout the industry and is a proven long-term performer.

 Dumbbells can be used to load a myriad of movements for both the upper body and lower body.
 In addition to conventional movements, dumbbells can be loaded onto a belt to weight pull-ups and dips as well used for snatches and core exercises.

 Although Joe is known mainly for his use with kettlebells (more on those in the conditioning equipment section) he obviously isn’t afraid to use dumbbells.

 Joe’s dumbbells are sitting on a 43” Rogue Monster Mass Storage Unit that holds both his dumbbells and kettlebells.
 The Monster Mass Storage Unit is the most overbuilt storage unit available and matches the Monster Rig 2.0 in the gym perfectly (same color and all.)

 The Bandbell Earthquake Bar, also known as the Bamboo Bar is an extremely unique bar that will humble even the strongest of men.
-In order to work on stability and control, the Earthquake Bar can be loaded up on each end with kettlebells attached to bands.
+In order to work on stability and control, the Earthquake Bar can be loaded up on each end with kettlebells attached to resistance bands.
 Doing any movement with the bar is an incredibly hard task.